 Deferred Revenue Expenditure

-It will be easier to understand the meaning of deferred revenue expenditure, if you know the word deferred, which means “Holding something back for a later time”.
+It will be easier to understand the meaning of deferred revenue expenditure if you know the word deferred, which means “Holding something back for a later time”, or “postpone”.

-The part of the amount which is charged to the profit and loss account in the current accounting period is reduced from the total expenditure and the rest is shown in the balance sheet as an asset (fictitious asset, i.e. it is not really an asset).
+Part of the amount which is charged to the profit and loss account in the current accounting period is reduced from total expenditure and the rest is shown in the balance sheet as an asset (fictitious asset, i.e. it is not really an asset).

-*Large losses originating from unforeseen circumstances, such as a natural disaster or fire, etc., may also be treated like a deferred revenue expenditure.
+*Large losses originating from unforeseen circumstances, such as a natural disaster or fire, etc., may also be treated as deferred revenue expenditure.